arnaud-ramey/rosmariokart/README.md

 - `/ROBOT/animation`, for ex: `/mip/animation`
   [std_msgs::String]
   Predefined animations that can be specific to each robot.
-  Among `win, lose, hit, hit2, mock`.
+  Among `hit, hit2, lose, mock, win`.

 - `/ROBOT/sharp_turn`, for ex: `/mip/sharp_turn`
   [std_msgs::Float32]